neurobin/MT7630E/README.md

 ./install
 ```

-If you don't uninstall and clean, you will face problems like this:
+If you don't uninstall, you will face problems like this:
 ```
 modprobe: ERROR: could not insert 'mt7630e': Exec format error
 modprobe: ERROR: could not insert 'mt76xx': Exec format error